 No one sells more custom bags and custom cases in America.
 Our success is not only due to quality products and reasonable prices, but our service is also second to none.
 We’re laser focused on helping you achieve your manufacturing goals and we know once your products meet our service, we’ll be Greater Together.

 The Condition 1 brand name was born on September 19, 2008.
-The term “condition 1” is a weapons related term and you can see the history of that online at Wikipedia.
+The term “condition 1” is a weapons readiness term and you can see the history of that online at Wikipedia.
 We use it as our brand name for a line of quality products that protect a wide variety of items.
-Our products protect your stuff, so that you can go and have fun and not have to worry about them.
+Our products protect yours, so that you can go and have a life and not have to worry about them.
 When you wrap your items in Condition 1, Now you’re ready.

 Maybe it’s the rebellion in Hungary back in 1956, or maybe we just liked the name.
 “Rebel” is short for “rebellion”, but we’re using it as a brand name that rebels against high prices.
 We don’t think you shouldn’t have to pay for left-coast or right-coast style overhead for ‘little bits of plastic’ and other materials.
 Instead, spend a little money with us and save the rest for your play time.